LibreWeb/Documentation/content/faq/_index.md

 Here you will find the frequently asked questions.

+## What is LibreWeb?

+LibreWeb is a project which has several sub-projects, including the [LibreWeb Browser](https://gitlab.melroy.org/libreweb/browser).

+LibreWeb Browser is a fully **decentralized** free software & open-source Web Browser.
+Allowing users to easily browse and host new content on the decentralized web.

+Decentralization comes with many benefits like resilient to censorship and no single point of failure, please read the [Concepts](/concepts) for more info.

 ## What is the current state of the LibreWeb project?

 We already executed several proof-of-concepts and research topics part of the [LibreWeb Research Lab](https://gitlab.melroy.org/libreweb/research_lab).